marrold/MMDVM-Dissector/README.md

 * Open a packet capture (pcap) containing MMDVM packets.
 You can find an example pcap in this repository.
 * By default anything on port 62030 will be decoded as MMDVM
 * If you're using a different port, find a related packet, right click 'Decode As' Set the field to 'UDP Port' and set the 'Current' field to MMDVM
+* To add the sequence number to a column-
+   Find a DMRD Voice Packet > Right Click Sequence Field > Click 'Apply as column'
+* To show the delta (time difference) between packets- Wireshark Preferences > Appearence > Columns > Title = Delta, Type = Delta Time > Save

 ### Licence